StructuredCS/algorithm-analysis-deep-dive/README.md

 * Learn through test-driven development
 * You don't need to be enrolled anywhere — just a GitHub account is enough to participate.

-The current lab setup is designed for Java.
+The current lab setup is designed for **Java**.
 The setups for other languages are in the works, and they will be added when ready.

 | Week | Topic | Videos | Assignments |
 |------|-------|--------|-------------|